-University Transplant, a part of University of Mississippi Medical Center, has a proud history of solid organ transplantation beginning with the first-ever lung and heart transplants, which were performed by Dr. James Hardy in 1963-64 at UMMC.
-He proved that transplanted lungs would breathe and a transplanted heart would beat in their new recipients.
+University Transplant, a part of University of Mississippi Medical Center, has a long history of solid organ transplantation beginning with the first-ever lung and heart transplants, performed by Dr. James Hardy in 1963-64 at UMMC.
+Dr. Hardy proved that transplanted lungs would breathe and a transplanted heart would beat in their new recipients.

 In 2007, the kidney and heart transplant programs joined as University Transplant, the only transplant program in the state.
-Currently, adult heart and kidney organ transplants are performed at UMMC.
+Currently, adult and pediatric heart and kidney transplants, as well as adult liver and pancreas transplants, are performed at UMMC.

 Patients in need of a transplant no longer have to travel out of the state to receive treatment.
 Evaluation, surgery and follow-up are offered through University Transplant.
 The specialized care team of experienced transplant surgeons, hepatologists, nephrologists, and advanced heart failure cardiologists focuses on personalized family-centered care.